 The intent of this document is to provide guidance in the public involvement process related to the North Dakota Department of Transportation (NDDOT) statewide planning and programming activities conducted by the NDDOT.
-Additionally, this document is intended to serve as the guide for involving non-metropolitan local officials and interested parties in the statewide transportation planning and program public involvement process.
-The combined purpose of this document is intended to meet the public and non-metropolitan local government official involvement requirements as prescribed by 23 Code of Federal Regulations (CRF) 450.210.
+Additionally, this document is intended to serve as the guide for involving non-metropolitan local officials and interested parties in the statewide transportation planning and programming public involvement process.
+The combined purpose of this document is intended to meet the public and non-metropolitan local government official involvement requirements as prescribed by 23 Code of Federal Regulations (CFR) 450.210.
+Although, it is the intent of this document to identify public involvement opportunities in statewide transportation planning and programming activities for all interested parties in North Dakota, Chapter 4: Non-metropolitan Local Government Official Process offers discrete guidance for the public involvement of local government officials related to the state long-range transportation plan and the State Transportation Improvement Program.